DerZieger/cppgl/README.md

 CppGL Framework
 =======

 OpenGL framework for use in teaching and research with focus on simplicity and reusability.
+This fork was changed to use eigen instead of glm and offer additional features.
+For the eigen support and some of the features code from [Saiga](https://github.com/darglein/saiga) was adapted.

 ## Dependencies

 ### Ubuntu (22.04)

-    apt-get install -y build-essential libx11-dev xorg-dev libopengl-dev freeglut3-dev cmake apt-get install -y libassimp-dev # optional, to reduce compile times
+    apt-get install -y build-essential libx11-dev xorg-dev libopengl-dev freeglut3-dev cmake

-### Windows

-    Visual Studio 2019 or newer with cmake support

 ## Build